 Community events and forums

-In accordance with the NSW Government’s public health orders relating to non-essential gatherings, Council has postponed or cancelled all public events and activities until further notice.
+In accordance with the NSW Government’s public health orders, Council has made changes to its regular events program.
 A number of Council events and community forums will be held online.

 Click here for details of upcoming online community forums, which provide residents with an opportunity to hear about Council services and operations, contribute to Council plans, share ideas to solve local issues and participate in community-led projects.